dansusman/dotfiles/README.md

 These steps only pertain to my newest dev setup, located in `nvim`, exclusively.

 1. Clone this repo into home directory
+2. Make symlinks from any directory in this repo to your home directory (see a couple examples below)
-2. Run `mkdir ~/.config/nvim`
+3. Run `mkdir ~/.config/nvim`
-3. Run `ln -s ~/dotfiles/nvim ~/.config/nvim`
+4. Run `ln -s ~/dotfiles/nvim ~/.config/nvim`
-4. Open nvim and plugins will start installing
+5. Open nvim and plugins will start installing
-5. Close nvim once the plugins are installed
+6. Close nvim once the plugins are installed
-6. Reopen nvim and let LSPs install
+7. Reopen nvim and let LSPs install

 ## Bonus Tip for Futureself
 If you want add symbolic links to nested folders at nested folder paths, like the following user story, follow this guide.